HIPAA Compliant AI Assistant: 2026 Buyer’s Guide & Checklist

 The Breach Notification Requirement

-For larger breaches that affect 500 or more people, you must also notify HHS within that same 60 day window and often alert major media outlets in the area.
+If a security incident exposes unsecured PHI, the HIPAA Breach Notification Rule requires you to notify the affected individuals without unreasonable delay, and no later than 60 days after discovery.
+For larger breaches affecting 500 or more people, you must also notify HHS and often alert major media outlets.
 If an AI vendor has a breach on their end, they are required to inform their healthcare client, who then carries out the necessary notifications.
-This rule is a major reason why strong security, especially encryption, is so critical.
+This rule is a major reason why strong security is so critical.

 Encryption at Rest and in Transit

-Encryption is the process of converting data into a code to prevent unauthorized access.
-“Encryption in transit” protects data as it moves across a network, while “encryption at rest” protects it when it is stored on a server or device.
+Encryption converts data into a code to prevent unauthorized access.
+“Encryption in transit” protects data as it moves across a network, while “encryption at rest” protects it when stored on a server or device.
+This is an essential safeguard for any HIPAA compliant AI assistant.
+If data is properly encrypted and the decryption key is secure, a lost device may not even be considered a reportable breach under HIPAA.

-Role Based Access Control (RBAC)
+Role Based Access Control (RBAC) and the Minimum Necessary Standard

 The Importance of Audit Logs and Monitoring